 4-H clubs are not required to open a bank account unless they have money.
 However, if the club plans to handle money, conduct fund-raisers, pay bills, accept monetary donations or other financial dealings, the club must have a bank account and must also apply for an EIN number with the IRS using the online application or SS-4 form (see Appendix A).
 Personal social security numbers are NOT to be used to open a bank account for the club.
+The EIN should be used as a personal social security number.
 In most cases, your club will already have a bank account at a financial institution, so you will simply need to update the signature card to include your name and others who can have access to the bank records for your club.